philipstreet/philipstreet.github.io/2024-03-27-object-id-not-authorized-to-register-resource-provider.md

 BUT....

-The Service Principal being used by the Service Connection had the correct RBAC permissions on both Subscriptions, i.e. Contributor, which should be enough to register a missing Resource Provider (Resource providers and resource types - Azure Resource Manager | Microsoft Learn).
+The Service Principal being used by the Service Connection had the correct RBAC permissions on both Subscriptions, i.e. Contributor, which should be enough to register a missing Resource Provider.

 ![alt text](image.png)